cseanburns/journal-issues/manuscript.md

 the article gets the DP.
 The bibliographic record for such an article records these two dates.
-Each date may be used in a *PubMed* search since these are different date fields in *PubMed* search, and using one search operator rather than the other may mean unintentionally excluding works that have already been published.
+Each date may be selected in a *PubMed* search since these are different date fields in *PubMed*, but using one search field rather than the other may mean unintentionally excluding works that have already been published.